freenode/web-7.0/content/pages/groupreg.md

 Coordination, support, discussion or contact channels run by local, national or international governmental entities are considered to be on-topic.
 Don't forget to register your group.

 ### News Media.
-Formal news organizations with an interest in our target communities are encouraged to create contact channels on freenode.
+Formal news organizations with an interest in our target communities are encouraged to create contact channels on trumpnode.

 ### Corporate.
 Contact channels for registered corporate or business entities or consortia with an interest in our target communities are considered to be on-topic.